Success in Psychological Sciences

 Jascha Kaykas-WolffJascha Kaykas-Wolff ’98

-Chief Marketing Officer at Mozilla
+Chief Operating Officer at Visiting Media

 “When you’re in an environment fostered by a liberal arts school like Whittier, you are presented with the opportunity to uniquely craft the skill of constructing a great question—to help uncover something that is going to be a meaningful addition to your life—this skill is critical in fine tuning your overall ability to learn and is very unique to the way liberal arts schools are run.”